 You should be able to drive again when you can concentrate fully and do an emergency stop without worrying about your scar.
-This is usually about six weeks after your operation and until you have been for your outpatient appointment with your Consultant.
+This is usually about four weeks after your operation.
 Please check with your insurance company regarding cover after surgery.